cncf/glossary/content/en/_index.md

 ## Working With Definitions

-To make it easier to work on individual terms, we’ve moved them into individual files in the [content folder](https://github.com/cncf/glossary/tree/main/content).
 Each term falls under one of three categories: 1) technology, 2) property, or 3) concept.
-To learn how to navigate this GitHub page and submit issues and/ or PRs, please refer to the [how-to guide](https://github.com/cncf/glossary/blob/main/how-to.md).
-Before submitting a PR, please ensure you follow the [style guide](https://github.com/cncf/glossary/blob/main/style-guide.md).
+To learn how to navigate this GitHub page and submit issues and/ or PRs, please refer to the [how-to guide](/how-to/).
+Before submitting a PR, please ensure you follow the [style guide](/style-guide/).

 ## Acknowledgements